 7 pounds, 12 ounces - West Okoboji Lake, Dickinson County, September 1990 - Rick Gray, Dickinson, Iowa

-light spinning gear using crayfish colored crankbaits can produce hot smallmouth action!
+Use light spinning gear with crayfish colored crankbaits for hot smallmouth action.

-Smallmouth bass are omnivorous in the food items that they consume.
-In the larger cool, clear interior streams of northeast Iowa smallmouth bass is the dominant predator, feeding mostly on fish, crustaceans and larger aquatic and terrestrial insects.
-Food habit studies have revealed that forage fish were present in 40 percent of the stomach samples, crayfish in 30 percent and insects in 20 percent.
-Where crayfish are abundant, they frequently comprise over two-thirds of the food.
-Newly hatched smallmouth consume copepods and cladocerans but begin to forage on insects when about one-half inch long.
-By the time fingerling smallmouth bass are 1 1/2 inches in length, insects and small fish comprise the bulk of the diet.
+Smallmouth Bass are omnivorous in the food they eat.
+In the larger cool, clear interior streams of northeast Iowa Smallmouth Bass is the dominant predator, eating mostly fish, crustaceans and larger aquatic and terrestrial insects.
+Food habit studies show that forage fish were in 40 percent of the stomach samples, crayfish in 30 percent and insects in 20 percent.
+Where crayfish are abundant, they often make up over two-thirds of the food.
+Newly hatched smallmouth eat copepods and cladocerans, but start to eat insects when about one-half inch long.
+When fingerling Smallmouth Bass are 1 1/2 inches long, insects and small fish make up the bulk of their diet.

-Smallmouth bass spawn in Iowa during the early part of May as water temperatures exceed 60' F. Preparatory to the spawning ritual, parent spawners move up larger streams, eventually reaching small tributaries where the actual spawning occurs.
-Male fish construct a saucer-shaped nest on the gravel, coarse sand or rock bottom by sweeping its tail over the substrate.
-The 14 to 25 inch diameter nest is located in quiet water near the shoreline downstream from a boulder or other natural structure that deflects and slows the current force.
+Smallmouth Bass spawn in Iowa in early May as water temperatures exceed 60 degrees.
+To prepare for spawning, parent spawners move up larger streams, eventually reaching small tributaries where the actual spawning happens.
+Male fish build a saucer-shaped nest on the gravel, coarse sand or rock bottom by sweeping its tail over the substrate.
+The 14- to 25-inch diameter nest is found in quiet water near the shoreline downstream from a boulder or other natural structure that deflects and slows the current.

-The ripe male bass selects a gravid female after nest construction and nudges her toward the nest in a series of aggressive body contacts and bites.
-If the female refuses the nest, the male becomes more aggressive until the female is finally physically driven over the depression.
-Both fish lie side by side, facing the same direction during egg emission as the female vibrates her body by muscle action.
+The ripe male bass selects a gravid female after the nest is built and nudges her toward the nest in a series of aggressive body contacts and bites.
+If the female refuses the nest, the male becomes more aggressive until the female is physically driven over the depression.
+Both fish lie side by side, facing the same direction during the release of eggs as the female vibrates her body by muscle action.
 The male releases milt for fertilization as the eggs are deposited.
-The female leaves the nest territory after spawning but may return later to the same nest or another if she has latent egg development.
-Male fish usually ripen again after a short period of time.
-Male fish protect the nest from predation and fan the eggs free of silt until the sac fry emerge in 3 to 5 days, depending on water temperature.
-Re-nesting is quite common for smallmouth, particularly when early nests are destroyed by natural events such as a flood.
+The female leaves the nest after spawning, but may return later to the same nest or another if she has latent egg development.
+Male fish usually ripen again after a short time.
+Male fish protect the nest from predators and fan the eggs free of silt until the sac fry emerge in 3 to 5 days, depending on water temperature.
+Re-nesting is common for smallmouth, mainly when early nests are destroyed by natural events such as a flood.

-The number of eggs laid by a female smallmouth bass varies greatly depending on body size.
-Average fecundity is 7,000 to 8,000 eggs per pound of body weight.
-Newly hatched sac fry swim over the nest in a school for about 6 to 15 days, moving sluggishly until all the nourishment in the yolk sac is consumed.
-The young fry are about one-half inch long when the yolk sac is absorbed, and they leave the nest to feed on small crustaceans and copepods.
+The number of eggs a female Smallmouth Bass lays varies greatly depending on body size.
+Average is 7,000 to 8,000 eggs per pound of body weight.
+Newly hatched sac fry swim over the nest in a school for about 6 to 15 days, moving sluggishly until all the nourishment in the yolk sac is eaten.
+The young fry are about one-half inch long when the yolk sac is absorbed, and they leave the nest to eat small crustaceans and copepods.